mlauret/ROS-kinetic-tutorial-tech.IO/README.md

 While I can't accept all pull request about this or that part of this tutorial, I will do my best to read all pull request and accept them if I find them usefull or if many people are OK with this, I really want this tutorial to be community-curated.

-And also, you should have understood, I will accept pull request only.
-It's only markdown, it's easy to change.

-## Can I share your work around me ?
+## Can I redistribute this around me ?

-Yes
+Yes, as long as you gives author of the media (images, video) credit.

 ## This thing doesn't works